top of page

 Day 8 - Overnight Catalonia Reina Victoria Hotel, Ronda - B, L

 After checking out of the hotel we’ll make our way to Granada to discover one of the most brilliant jewels of universal architecture: the magnificent Moorish Alhambra Palace and its beautiful Generalife gardens.
 The Alhambra is a series of palaces and gardens built under the Nazari Dynasty in the 14th C. This mighty compound of buildings stands at the foot of Spain’s highest mountain range, the Sierra Nevada and overlooks the city below and the fertile plain of Granada.
-After our tour we’ll stop for lunch at the spectacular Parador and enjoy its unbeatable setting inside the Alhambra overlooking the Generalife gardens.
+After our tour we’ll stop for lunch at a local restaurant.
 After our time in Grenada we’ll drive to Ronda and check into our hotel, our home for the remainder of the trip.

 Day 9 - Overnight Catalonia Reina Victoria Hotel, Ronda - B, L

 Today we’ll enjoy a unique experience as we immerse ourselves into the lifestyle and customs of a white village.
 We’ll spend the day in Benalauria, located in the heart of the Genal Valley.
 With only 400 inhabitants, this whitewashed hilltop village is off the beaten path and preserves the essence of rural life in Andalucia.
 Our host for today will be Pepe, a friendly local guide, entrepreneur, cook and wine producer.
 We’ll explore viewpoints to admire the spectacular surroundings of this charming town, wander the narrow streets of the village and visit a family-run bakery where you will have the chance to bake your own bread.
 While the bread is baking Pepe will take us to visit his small winery for a delicious homemade lunch accompanied by his very own wines and, of course, the fresh bread we just made.
+It will no doubt be one of the highlight of your time in Spain.
 After our great experience, you’ll have the afternoon free to explore Ronda and perhaps do some last minute shopping before meeting back up in the evening to enjoy our farewell dinner at a local restaurant.

 Day 11 - B